-While preparing for the GMAT or GRE, you must have encountered those genuinely long and ugly looking word problems relating to Work and Rate.
-However, today I am going to show you a unique way to solve such questions that will change the way you see and approach Work and Rate questions.
+While preparing for the GMAT or GRE prep, people often complain about getting stuck in work-rate questions.
+Let’s use this space to work through some 700+ level questions on rate today.
+Today, we’re going to show you a unique way to solve such questions that will change the way you see and approach them.

 Let us start by taking a simple question from The Official Guide for GMAT Review 2017: Q 96.